-We make an adventure out of books … and books out of adventures
+We make an adventure out of books & videos… and books & videos out of adventures

 ABOUT THE AUTHOR